|

 Cookbook

-Today has brought forth a great revivial of anarchy
+Today has brought forth a great

-in all fields: politics, arts, music, education, and even to a small degree
+revivial of anarchy in all fields: politics, arts, music, education, and

-in business.
-Although this surge of individualism is present, you won't find
+even to a small degree in business.
+Although this surge of individualism

-too many people willing to call it anarchy.
-But that's just terminology.
+is present, you won't find too many people willing to call it anarchy.

 The Anarchist